Maximize Savings with Michigan R&D Tax Credit: A Comprehensive Guide

 Fact Checked

-Are you ready to get financially compensated for the work you do in pushing your industry forward?
+Are you ready to get financially compensated for your work pushing your industry forward?
 Claiming a research and development tax credit is a great way to get deductions from your overall tax liability in your state while pushing your field forward in scientific advancements or improvements in processes.

 For Michigan businesses, the research and development tax credit can assist you in claiming your qualified research expenditures against your overall tax liability.
-This not only saves you money, but provides the opportunity for more investment in research and development in the future through your savings.
+This not only saves you money but also provides the opportunity for more investment in research and development in the future through your savings.

 This article will cover the complicated history of the Michigan tax credit program, basic eligibility, and how to calculate the credit before you claim it.